 Addiction to heroin, or any controlled substance, wreaks havoc within the life of the person abusing drugs and the lives of their loved ones.
 Unfortunately, one of the primary casualties of heroin addiction is human connection and the relationships that once played an essential role in your wellbeing and happiness.
 Do not wait if you suspect that heroin use has taken over your life, eclipsed your happiness, and destroyed your relationships.
-Learn more about heroin detox treatment today.
+Learn more about heroin addiction treatment in Rehrersberg, PA today.

 Pennsylvania Adult & Teen Challenge (PAATC) offers reputable rehab programs to help you achieve lasting recovery and renew the relationships addiction has damaged.
 For information, reach out to us by filling out our online form or calling 844.442.8673.